bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 #[derive(Bundle)]
 struct CombatantBundle {
     combatant: Combatant
-    // This attribute macro marks our attackable_bundle field as a bundle,
+    // This attribute macro marks our attackable_bundle field as a bundle (rather than a component),
     // allowing Bevy to properly flatten it out when building the final entity
     #[bundle]
     attackable_bundle: AttackableBundle,